Photo: R. Whittaker

 RW: Actually, I'm not sure how much a lot of Christians know about it, either.

 JN: Same with the Jewish.[laughs]
 Anyway, when I went to college I had to read Saint Augustine.
-I know it's part of a general education to get acquainted with Christianity.
+It's part of a general education to get acquainted with Christianity.
 It was perfectly understandable.
 I just could not bear it.
 All the "thou's" and "thee's."
 Sin.
 Sin.
 Sin.
 I got the grades.
 I read Saint Paul.
 I couldn't bear Saint Paul, either.

 So I began to see, in the writings of these fathers, traces of the ideas that I had been so interested in earlier when I'd first run into Gurdjieff's ideas in between college and graduate school.
 As I said in the book, I read In Search of the Miraculous at that time, and I went to New York where I met someone who had been a pupil of Gurdjieff.
 She took me into her group.
 But after seven or eight months, I left.
 Eventually, I met Suzuki.